Property-based Testing For The Rest Of Us - Property-driven Development

 Is it safer?

-• With TDD, we started with a simplification of the requirement (the function shall return emptyList).
+• With Example-Based tests, we started with a simplification of the requirement (the function shall return emptyList).
 In each step, we then extended the requirement, until it was finally complete.

 • With PDD we practiced an incremental development letting the shrinker identify the increasingly complex use cases.
 Doing this, we never needed to modify the requirement: on the contrary, we started since the beginning with a complete specification, and we maintained it immutated till the end.